 BAPCPA includes more reporting requirements and additional paperwork.
-These administrative changes for bankruptcy filings make bankruptcy a more arduous and time taking process than most business owners are willing to deal with.
+The administrative changes to filing for business bankruptcy consume more time that small business owners need to run and manage their businesses.

-You do not need a high degree of sophistication to understand that bankruptcy alternatives exist which may keep you in business, or at the very least, give you more time to get your business finances in order.
-Some of these bankruptcy alternatives are:
+You do not need a law degree to understand the simple bankruptcy alternatives that keep you in business, or at the very least, give you more time to get your business finances in order.

-Ending lender and debt collector phone calls does not mean you are in the clear.
-However, this strategy gives you more time to improve your negotiating position and financial status.
+Stopping debt collector phone calls does not mean you are in the financial clear.
+However, the strategy gives you more time to explore a bankruptcy alternative.

-Debt collectors dislike one consumer behaviour more than any other consumer behaviour: Silence.
-If you remain in constant communication with lenders, creditors or debt collectors, you have a much better chance of negotiating a settlement of your business debt.
+Debt collectors dislike one business behavior more than any other business behavior: Silence.
+If you remain in constant communication with lenders and debt collectors, you have a much better chance of negotiating a settlement for your small business debt.

-Many lenders, creditors and debt collectors accept debt repayment proposals that are less than the total amount of debt owed.
-Debt negotiations also buy you more time to review your options thoroughly.
+Many lenders and debt collectors accept debt payment proposals that are less than the total amount of debt owed.
+Debt negotiations also buy you more time.

-You might not have the confidence to negotiate with a lender, creditor or debt collector on your own.
-A credit counseling agency employs highly trained professionals that not only possess professional negotiating skills, but also understand what makes lenders, creditors and debt collectors tick.
+You might not have the confidence to negotiate with a lender or debt collection agency on your own.
+A business turnaround firm employs highly trained professionals that not only possess professional negotiating skills, but also understand what makes lenders and debt collection companies tick.

-You can also receive sound financial advice from a credit counseling agency to help you repay most, if not all of your debts, as well as restructure your business finances and enhance your business credit profile.
+You can also receive sound financial advice from a business turnaround firm to help you repay a fraction of your business debt, as well as enhance your small business finances.

-Business owners must avoid one bankruptcy alternative: Do nothing.
-Turning around a business debt problem requires a disciplined approach to budgeting, invoicing, and purchasing.
-Although some customers avoid bankruptcy by doing nothing because they are considered “Judgment Proof," the same cannot be said for most businesses mired in considerable debt.
+Small business owners must avoid one bankruptcy alternative: Do nothing.
+Turning around a small business debt problem requires a disciplined approach to budgeting, invoicing, and purchasing.
+Although some customers avoid business bankruptcy by doing nothing because they are considered “Judgment Proof," the same cannot be said for businesses mired in considerable business debt.

-Changes in bankruptcy laws have made it more difficult for businesses to seek bankruptcy relief.
-However, several bankruptcy alternatives exist to help you remain in business by improving your finances.
+Changes in bankruptcy laws have made it more difficult for small businesses to seek bankruptcy relief.
+However, several business bankruptcy alternatives exist to help you remain in business by improving your finances.